Extreme Close-Up (film): Production

 Producer Paul Lazarus III says Extreme Close-Up was inspired in part by the success of I Am Curious (Yellow).
 He approached Michael Crichton with whom he made Westworld (1973) and suggested they make a film which got some nudity on screen "without creating some kind of uproar that ruins people."
 They came up with the story and Crichton wrote the script.
-"This was an era of grainy 8mm stag films," said Lazarus III, "Our thinking was we could put what nudity we wanted... into a kind of action thriller format."
+"This was an era of grainy 8mm stag films," said Lazarus, "Our thinking was we could put what nudity we wanted...into a kind of action thriller format."

+Crichton said "I intended it to be an X-rated film, a voyeuristic movie that was meant to make viewers uncomfortable."

 Lazarus sold the film to a financier, Ted Mann, on the basis of Crichton's reputation.
 He offered to make the whole movie for $209,000.

+Crichton said "I thought I'd written a very good screenplay but the people I'd written it for didn't trust me to direct it.
+I was directing a TV movie at the time it was shot so I couldn't have directed it anyway."

-Director Jeannot Szwarc was hired in part because he was French "and we thought he'd known how to do this," according to Lazarus III.
+The movie was directed by Jeannot Szwarc was hired in part because he was French "and we thought he'd known how to do this," according to Lazarus III.

-Ted Mann arranged a distribution deal with National General, who changed the title to Sex Through a Window.
-The film failed commercially and Crichton took it off his filmography.
+Ted Mann arranged a distribution deal with National General, who later changed the title to Sex Through a Window.

 According to Crichton, he "became interested in the idea of making an X-rated film that would also be a good movie.
 What happened to it was that it got shot as a soft R, and that just destroyed it.
 I mean it really had a hard edge that I thought was interesting, and it was a good script, but it had to be an X. The minute it was not an X, it was just all over.
 I wasn't involved in the production... it was a low budget picture that didn't turn out as I hoped."

+Reception

+The film failed commercially and Lazarus claims Crichton took it off his filmography.
+Crichton said "the final movie doesn't make any sense because it's not tough enough.
+It was an R-rated nothing."

+The San Francisco Examiner called the film "a tedious castigation of voyeurism that makes the viewer an unwitting voyeur" and "a tawdry sexploitation film and a mighty dull one at that."
+The New York Daily News wrote the script was "improbable" and that the "cast acts as if their primary business is television commercials or magazine fashion ads."
+However, the Sacramento Union called it "a chilling and timely film", which was "an effective, low-key statement about a somewhat horrifying modern dilemma."

+The New York Times dismissed it as "the most pointless movie of the year."
+Variety called it "a tedious sexploitationer" that was "clumsily directed... from a shallow script."